VOlni/blog/_posts/2018-2-23-redis-conection.md

 ### Step2.
 Tag processed batches.

 Let's try to solve the problems above using [redis bitmap](https://redis.io/commands/SETBIT).
-We could set bit to 1 if batches had been processed and 0 otherwise.
+We could set bit to 1 if batches had processed and 0 otherwise.

 {% highlight python %}
 for chunk_index in range(CHUNKS_COUNT):